the-teachingRSE-project/competencies/competencies.md

 weather forecasting or medical diagnosis.
 A classification of software is commonly used to formalise the process of giving good advice [@Wang2012;
-@Schlauch2018b] where research software can move from one class to another during its life-cycle. @Schlauch2018b classify applications based on their scope and criticality and provide \ac{SE} recommendations.
+@Schlauch2018b] where research software can move from one class to another during its life cycle. @Schlauch2018b classify applications based on their scope and criticality and provide \ac{SE} recommendations.
 The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.